-Pumped from two sources: one from approximately 2,000 ft. depths with source water temperature at 6° Celsius (43° Fahrenheit); and one from approximately 3,000 ft. depth with source water temperature at 4° Celsius.
-Virtually pathogen-free, pristine quality.
+Pumped from two sources: one from approximately 2,000 ft. depth with a source water temperature of 6° Celsius (43° Fahrenheit); and one from approximately 3,000 ft. depth with a source water temperature of 4° Celsius.
+Virtually pathogenfree, pristine quality.